mcbride249/Amazon_Vine_Analysis/README.md

 ##**2.
 How many Vine reviews were 5 stars?**

--There were a total of 21,061, 5 star reviews consisting of both Vine and non-Vine 5 star reviews.
+-There was a total of 21,061, 5 star reviews consisting of both Vine and non-Vine 5 star reviews.
 -There was a total of 56 Vine (paid) 5 star reviews.
 -There was a total of 21,061 non-Vine (unpaid) 5 star reviews.